jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 A barrel of oil is 42 gallons.
 More relevant to this conversation: a barrell of oil contains [5.7 million BTU](https://www.eia.gov/energyexplained/units-and-calculators/).
 And a gallon of home heating oil (how I used to heat my old home in Connecticut) has 138,500 BTU of thermal energy.

+How important is oil to the global energy mix?

+- Global oil production as of 2021 is about [90 million barrels per day](https://www.statista.com/statistics/265203/global-oil-production-since-in-barrels-per-day), or about 32.8 billion barrels per year.
+- In energy terms this equates to $32.8 x 10^9 bbl \times 5.7 MMBTU / bbl \times 3.6 EJ / 3.4 x 10^9 MMBTU = 198 EJ$ of total energy.
+- Oil therefore speaks for one-third of global primary energy consumption of 595 EJ.[^4]

+[^4].
+BP's statistical review reports that coal and natural gas each represent another ~25% of total energy consumption, with nuclear, hydro and renewables representing the rest.

 ### Thermal Energy vs. Electrical Energy

 #### Heat Engines and Heat Rate